electionscience/approval.vote-legacy/1-voters.md

 ---
 layout: page
+sidenav: primary
 title: For Voters
 permalink: /voters/
 ---

-The way we vote determines the people we elect.
+# The way we vote determines the people we elect.
 Voting isn't just checking a box - voting should be a survey of what you, a constituent, believe.

 The widespread system of Single Choice voting means voters must make trade offs between their values, and who will win.